Moine Thrust Belt: Caledonian structure

-The Moine Thrust Belt was formed during the late stages of the Caledonian Orogeny as part of the collision between Laurentia and Baltica.
-It is the most westerly Caledonian structure in Scotland apart from the Outer Isles Fault in the Outer Hebrides, which is developed within the Hebridean Terrane.
-The Moine Thrust Belt defines the boundary between the Hebridean Terrane to its northwest and the Northern Highlands Terrane to its southeast.
+The Moine Thrust Belt was formed during the Scandian orogenic phase Caledonian Orogeny cycle as part of the collision between Laurentia and Baltica.
+It is the most westerly Scandian structure in Scotland apart from the Outer Isles Fault in the Outer Hebrides, which is developed within the Hebridean terrane.
+The Moine Thrust Belt defines the boundary between the Hebridean terrane to its northwest and the Northern Highlands terrane to its southeast.
 The thrust carried metamorphic material over 200 km across Scotland entirely masking the geology of the previous terrane.
 However, small windows, such as the Assynt window and the Glen Achall imbricated thrust system, allow geologists to estimate what the geology of Scotland was like before the Caledonian Orogeny.

 The relationship between the Moine Thrust Belt and other Scandian age structures in Scandinavia and East Greenland remains unclear, due to uncertainties associated with the Great Glen Fault zone.
 This major sinistral (left-lateral) strike-slip fault was also active during the late stages of the orogeny, but continued to move during the early Devonian and appears to truncate the southern end of the thrust belt.
 The total late Caledonian displacement on the Great Glen Fault is poorly constrained, making reconstruction of the southern part of the orogenic belt difficult.

 Involved rock units

-The stratigraphic sequence of the footwall of the Moine Thrust is the full sequence characteristic of the Hebridean Terrane.
+The stratigraphic sequence of the footwall of the Moine Thrust is the full sequence characteristic of the Hebridean terrane.